LuckyHyena/DnD/tomb_of_annihilation/player_notes/travelling.md

 The party only gains bonuses for slow pace if they choose that pace.
 If an effect [such as encumbrance](pack_animals.md#top) limits the party to slow pace they don't gain bonuses, nor if they try to move at a swifter pace but are reduced to a slow pace later in the day.

+> __Character Bonus:__ As part of the [Natural Explorer](http://5thsrd.org/character/classes/ranger/#natural-explorer) feature of __Rangers__, "travelling through difficult terrain doesn't slow your group's travel".
+Everywhere in Chult is difficult terrain, therefore:
+>
+> If the party is travelling through the [favored terrain](character_creation.md#rangers) of one or more of their __Rangers__, the party may roll one extra die for the day's distance.

 ## Travel Activities
 Each party member may opt to perform one of the following tasks by rolling an ability check.
 A maximum of two characters can work on the same task.
 If no-one performs a task and the party needs to roll a check, the party rolls a d20 with disadvantage and adds the highest proficiency bonus among party members, and no ability bonus.